DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

 ### HyperVReplicaAzurePolicyInput
 * HyperVReplicaAzurePolicyInput `object`: Hyper-V Replica Azure specific input for creating a protection profile.
   * applicationConsistentSnapshotFrequencyInHours `integer`: The interval (in hours) at which Hyper-V Replica should create an application consistent snapshot within the VM.
-  * encryption `string`: A value indicating whether encryption needs to be enabled for Vms in this cloud.
   * onlineReplicationStartTime `string`: The scheduled start time for the initial replication.
 If this parameter is Null, the initial replication starts immediately.
   * recoveryPointHistoryDuration `integer`: The duration (in hours) to which point the recovery history needs to be maintained.
   * replicationInterval `integer`: The replication interval.